amadeus4dev/developer-guides/docs/examples/prototypes.md

 ![amadeus-seatmap](../images/amadeus-seatmap.png)

 ### AmadeusNodeServer, AmadeusHotelBookingPart1
-This prototype is consisted of 2 Github repositories ([GitHub to Node Server](https://github.com/amadeus4dev-examples/AmadeusNodeServer){:target="\_blank"} and [GitHub to React Native](https://github.com/amadeus4dev-examples/AmadeusHotelBookingPart1){:target="\_blank"}).
+This prototype consists of 2 Github repositories ([GitHub to Node Server](https://github.com/amadeus4dev-examples/AmadeusNodeServer){:target="\_blank"} and [GitHub to React Native](https://github.com/amadeus4dev-examples/AmadeusHotelBookingPart1){:target="\_blank"}).
 It demonstrates a Hotel booking application in iOS using React Native.
 There is a series of blogs to elaborate further to build an app with this prototype.

 * [Building an iOS hotel booking app with React Native - Part 1](https://developers.amadeus.com/blog/react-native-hotel-booking-app){:target="\_blank"}
 * [Building an iOS hotel booking app with React Native - Part 2](https://developers.amadeus.com/blog/react-native-hotel-booking-app-part-2){:target="\_blank"}